Turkey nabs 2 FETO terror suspects trying to flee to Greece

-Turkish security forces on Monday nabbed two suspected members of the Fetullah Terrorist Organization (FETO) while preparing to flee to Greece, according to security sources.
+Two suspected members of the Fetullah Terrorist Organization (FETO) were nabbed in northwestern Turkey while trying to escape to Greece, security sources said on Monday.

 FETO and its US-based leader Fetullah Gulen orchestrated the defeated coup of July 15, 2016, in which 251 people were killed and 2,734 injured.